partio-scout/hanki/README.md

 The application will be available at http://localhost:3000/, from both the host and guest operating systems.

 Note that the virtual machine has the `NODE_ENV`-environment variable set to `dev`, so to run in production mode, run with `NODE_ENV=production slc run`.

+### Further reading
+For more information on the use of Vagrant, see [the Vagrant documentation](https://docs.vagrantup.com/v2/)
 ## Developing without Vagrant
 ### Prerequisites